A Children’s Story called The Very Brave Little Fish

 “Ah-Ah-AH-CHOO!”
 That was the biggest sneeze little fish ever heard!
 IT WORKED!
 The crab skyrocketed from the tube, clearing the way for Little Fish to get out.
 He swam out right away to find his family.
 When he found them, they said, “Oh, you’re up from your nap?
 How was it?”

 “You’ll never believe what happened to me!”
 And Little Fish told them his story.

 Now it’s time to color YOUR LITTLE FISH!
-GET 10 FREE FISH COLORING PAGES HERE!
+GET THE STORY AND 25 FREE OCEAN COLORING PAGES HERE!

 **If you like this children’s story, you might like one of our other short stories, Rainbow in Winter.
 Let me know what you think!
 And be sure to sign up for email to get the latest posts and insider tips and stories.